ooni/spec/backends/bk-003-collector.md

    parsed measurement and saving that.

-7. MUST reset the report-specific timer used for automatically closed OPEN reports that have become stale.
+7. MUST reset the report-specific timer used for automatically closing OPEN reports that have become stale.

 8. MAY submit the measurement to some pipeline speed processing layer, but this operation MUST NOT have an impact onto the